 Definition: Standard deviation

 Standard deviation is a statistical measure that represents how much the values in a dataset deviate from the arithmetic mean.
 In other words, it quantifies the degree to which each data point deviates from the mean, or average, of the data set.
-A smaller standard deviation implies that the data points are closely clustreed around the mean, while a larger standard deviation shows that the data points are more spread out.
+A smaller standard deviation implies that the data points are closely clustered around the mean, while a larger standard deviation shows that the data points are more spread out.

 The meaning of standard deviation